 The satellite connection service will not activate when you can get a cellular connection.
 If you have bars, you should call or text for emergency help — use 911 or your local equivalent.

 Get started with Apple’s Emergency SOS via satellite service

 If you’re lost, stranded or injured in a location so remote there’s no other way to get help, start by going to an open area.
-Any of the four iPhone 14 models can communicate with a satellite, but just barely.
+Your handset can communicate with a satellite, but just barely.
 Trees and buildings interfere with the signal.